China Internet Museum

 According to the cooperation agreement signed by both sides, Alibaba bought all the assets of Yahoo China, obtained an investment of $1 billion from Yahoo!, and the right to indefinite use of the Yahoo! brand in China; meanwhile, Yahoo! acquired 40% of Alibaba's stock, and owned 35% of the voting rights.
 After the merger, Alibaba was responsible for the operation and management of Yahoo China and Jack Ma himself served as the General Manager of Yahoo China.

-Alibaba did all it can to take over Yahoo China, and Yahoo! spent a great fortune to b e a shareholder of Alibaba; both sides had their own intentions.
+Alibaba did all it can to take over Yahoo China, and Yahoo! spent a great fortune to become a shareholder of Alibaba; both sides had their own intentions.

 A week before this "No.1 merger", Baidu was listed; three weeks before it, Kaifu Lee was appointed the President of Google China.
-Obviously, search had b e the hot topic of the time.
-Jack Ma meant to bine Yahoo! search with its own e merce, and realize face-to-face confrontation with eBay and Amazon worldwide.
+Obviously, search had become the hot topic of the time.
+Jack Ma meant to combine Yahoo! search with its own e-commerce, and realize face-to-face confrontation with eBay and Amazon worldwide.

 Yahoo! had its own ambitions too.
 "He who wins search wins the world, he who wins China wins the world".
 Guided by this belief, Yahoo! chose Alibaba.
-To open the Chinese market, it must rely on local panies, and Alibaba was the strongest local brand in Chinese e merce.
+To open the Chinese market, it must rely on local companies, and Alibaba was the strongest local brand in Chinese e-commerce.